 Learners bring their own skills and gain new ones through training and work experience delivered “on the job” in real-life cultural community projects.
 The projects / commissions / collaborations /partnership projects the charity creates are the “curriculum” for the learners, covering all aspects of creative industry skills.
 The mentors and guides are the staff and creative practitioners employed by our trading arm, Fablevision Studios

 Fablevision Studios is a progression route for learners – during recent “Community Jobs Fund” contracts, 20 people went on to further education, freelance working or full-time employment.
 Two have set up their own companies.
-Having completed their programme, learners then join the pool of free lance creatives and deliver free lance contracts for the company – in turn, cascade training new learners on the job.
+It is also customary for volunteers and trainees, who have come through our doors, to be employed later in a freelance or contract capacity, which also involves imparting best practice and skills to the latest trainees/volunteers.

 All profits from Fablevision Studios Ltd are channelled back to the parent charity to help sustain its charitable work.